kcc-nma-art258/assignments/week-1/README.md

 A Git repository is nothing more than a project.
 Any file in your repo will be tracked and a history of the changes will be recorded (unless [explicitly ignored](http://git-scm.com/docs/gitignore), which we'll talk about a bit later).

 #### Branch
-A Git branch is a working copy of your code, *in specific state*.
+A Git branch is a working copy of your code, *in a specific state*.
 When you're working on a project, you're going to have a bunch of different features or ideas in progress at any given time – some of which are ready to go, and others which are not.
 Branching exists to help you manage this workflow.

 #### Commit
 A commit saves your current changes to your current branch.
 Once you start making changes in a repository, Git will start tracking those changes.
 Whenever you add, edit, or delete a file, you're making a commit, and adding them to your branch.
 This process of adding commits keeps track of your progress as you work on a feature branch.